Amed Rosario Preview, Player Props: Dodgers vs. Giants

-On Saturday, Amed Rosario (.280 batting average in his past 10 games, with a double, a triple, a walk and an RBI) and the Los Angeles Dodgers face the San Francisco Giants, whose starting pitcher will be Tristan Beck.
-First pitch is at 9:05 PM ET.
+The Los Angeles Dodgers, including Amed Rosario (batting .280 in his past 10 games, with a double, a triple, a walk and an RBI), battle starting pitcher Kyle Harrison and the San Francisco Giants at Oracle Park, Sunday at 3:05 PM ET.

 Sportsbook Promo Codes